Ascending Passage .com HOME PAGE.

 wonderful as a far-off feature of the plain.
 They gain in grandeur

-from the night in strangeness from the moonrise, perhaps specially
+from the night, in strangeness from the moonrise, perhaps the most

 when the Nile comes to their feet.